dflynn-volpe/VisionEval-JR/sources/modules/VETravelPerformance/inst/module_docs/CalculateVehicleOperatingCost.md

 Following are the steps for calculating vehicle costs, allocating household DVMT among household vehicles, and calculating related performance measures.

-* **Revise household DVMT**: Remove added driverless DVMT and the car service deadhead DVMT, if any, were added in previous iterations to household DVMT.

 * **Calculate maintenance, repair, and tire (MRT) cost**: The MRT cost for each vehicle is selected from Table 3 based on the vehicle type, powertrain, and age.

 * **Fuel and energy cost**: The fuel energy cost per mile is calculated by multiplying the fuel cost ($/gallon) by the fuel consumption rate (gallons/mile).
 The electric energy cost per mile is calculated similarly; electricity cost ($/KWH) times electricity consumption rate (KWH/mile).
 The composite cost for each vehicle is calculated as a weighted average where the fuel and electricity costs per mile are weighted by the proportions of vehicle DVMT powered by fuel and electricity respectively.